 They also dislike cold water, or water that is run through a water softening unit.

-Here are some visitors questions about their plants, and some suggestions as to what they can try to fix the problem;
+Here are some visitors questions about their plants, and some suggestions as to what they can try to fix the problem.
+Sometimes, nothing can be done except a dignified funeral.

 Do you have a question for the horticulturist?
 Ask away!